Andrewodwyer/project3-battleships/README.md

         - 4, while play_game is true, do the following
             - print the board for the player to see, player_shot (tracking board) and player_board (ship position).
             - player turn and update hit and miss
-            - check game over on on computer board. if so you win
+            - check game over on computer board. if so you win
             - time.sleep(1) 1 second before moving on to computers turn
             - Computers turn and update hit and miss
             - check game over on player board. if so you loose